 Since 2015 the Violence Prevention Forum has encouraged and enabled collaboration between policymakers, researchers, community-based organisations, development partners, international organisations and, more recently, the private sector.
+Since 2018 participation in the Forum has expanded to include more representatives from private sector and donor agencies.
+Good relationships across all sectors that have a role to play in preventing violence are key to addressing the challenge of violence and its prevention.

 The forum works to ensure that effective programmes and interventions on preventing violence are both available and sustainable across the country in the communities where they are needed.